revk/ASCII/README.md

 The first thing is that I am making this new code use the same 7 bits as the original.
 My concept is making an ASCII for the time, 1963, but with some hindsight (well, foresight if I had a time machine), and so the fact it was 7 bits is pretty much what I am stuck with.
 However, I'd love to see specified :-

 - ASCII is 7 bits, with character values 0 to 128
-- When partity is used it shall be even parity only
+- When parity is used it shall be even parity only
 - When stored in 8 bit memory with no parity, the values 128 to 255 shall be reserved for future use (e.g. utf-8)
 - When stored in as bits the value shall be considered unsigned, so values 0 to 255

-### Reasons
+### Parity

-- It there really a need for even and odd parity, really?
+It there really a need for even and odd parity, really?
 Specifying even means one fewer thing to get wrong when setting up serial comms over the may decades to come.
 Even also works well for paper tape where blank tape (00000000) is valid even parity null, and over printed paper tape, i.e. erased, (11111111) is even parity 127 character.

+### Bytes

-- Stipulating the reserved usage for 128 to 255 could have encouraged something like utf-8 sooner maybe.
+Stipulating the reserved usage for 128 to 255 could have encouraged something like utf-8 sooner maybe.
 But I suspect we'd have ended up with code pages and crap anyway.
-Without actually *creating* utd-8 and unicode in 1963, we are probably stuck with that.
+Without actually *creating* utd-8 and Unicode in 1963, we are probably stuck with that.

+### Signed

-- Specifying unsignd character codes would have solved decades of pain in C coding.
+Specifying unsigned character codes would have solved decades of pain in C coding.
 It would have meant a *tinyint* or some such in C perhaps, but would have saved `char` to actually be a sensible type.

 ## Blocks